huggingface/transformers/docs/source/en/llm_tutorial_optimization.md

 -   1. Quantize all weights to the target precision
 -   2. Load the quantized weights, and pass the input sequence of vectors in bfloat16 precision
 -   3. Dynamically dequantize weights to bfloat16 to perform the computation with their input vectors in bfloat16 precision
--   4. Quantize the weights again to the target precision after computation with their inputs.

 In a nutshell, this means that *inputs-weight matrix* multiplications, with \\( X \\) being the *inputs*, \\( W \\) being a weight matrix and \\( Y \\) being the output: